 May the Lord bring to their remembrance the good promises others have made to us, no matter how long ago.
 May they consider the commitments they made and set about honoring those promises.
 May they not try to follow through with only a “reasonable facsimile thereof” but provide the full measure of the original intention and may God bless it and multiply it beyond initial expectations.
 Gen. 41:9–”Then the chief butler spoke to Pharaoh, saying: “I remember. . .” v.12–”Now there was a young Hebrew man with us there. . .” v.14–”Then Pharaoh sent and called Joseph. . .”

-As the people of God assemble today, may they look beyond the threats of failure and defeat that loom defiantly over them.
+May the people of God look beyond the threats of failure and defeat that loom defiantly over them.
 May they look beyond infirmity, disease, financial lack and setbacks and focus on the promises of God that never fail, and let loose with heart-felt praise!
 “Meanwhile, I’m sure you’re on my side— no victory shouts yet from the enemy camp!
 You know me inside and out, you hold me together, you never fail to stand me tall in your presence so I can look you in the eye.”
 (Ps.41:11-12, Msg)